 Transcriptome QTLs in coding genes

 We discovered 7,825 genes with an expression QTL (eQTL) using exon quantifications as the quantitative trait and correcting for the number of exons per gene (out of total 12,981 genes; Table 1), and in the text, we refer to these as eQTLs unless otherwise specified.
-Regressing out the best associated variant from the EUR eQTL data leaves 7.0% of the exons with another independent eQTL, while as much as 34% of the genes have additional eQTLs for any of their exons, independent from the first association.
-This indicates substantial genetic independence between exons of the same gene (Fig S14), likely driven by splicing variation that exon eQTLs can capture in addition to gene-wide expression level changes.
-Indeed, using total gene expression level (RPKM) as the quantitative trait yields only 3773 gene eQTLs out of 13,703 genes.
-To characterize genetic effects specifically on splicing, we mapped transcript ratio QTLs (trQTLs) using the ratio of each transcript to the total gene quantification, finding a total of 639 genes with a trQTL out of 7,855 analyzed genes – the lower number than for gene eQTLs is not necessarily biological, since the trQTL analysis relies on inferred transcript quantification based on a model, which is likely to be noisier and thus result in lower power than total observed expression level quantifications.
+Regressing out the most significantly associated variant from the EUR eQTL data leaves 7.0% of the exons with another independent eQTL, while as much as 34% of the genes have additional eQTLs for any of their exons, independent from the first association.
+This indicates substantial genetic independence between exons of the same gene (Fig S14), likely driven by splicing variation, which exon eQTLs can capture in addition to overall gene expression level changes.
+Indeed, using total gene expression level (RPKM) as the quantitative trait yields only 3,773 gene eQTLs out of 13,703 genes.
+To characterize genetic effects specifically on splicing, we mapped transcript ratio QTLs (trQTLs) using the ratio of each transcript to the total gene quantification, finding a total of 639 genes with a trQTL out of 7,855 analyzed genes.
+The low number relative to gene eQTLs is likely caused by the trQTL analysis relying on inferred, model-based transcript quantifications, which are noisier and thus result in lower power than obtained for overall gene expression quantifications.
 We further analyzed the overlap of gene eQTL and trQTL signals in the EUR sample for the 7,855 genes.
 Even though the quantification of total gene expression level and transcript ratios are independent, we find a significant enrichment of genes with both types of QTL (279 genes = 45% of trQTL genes = 2.15 enrichment, 2 p < 2.2 10-16).
 Interestingly, regressing out the best trQTL from the gene eQTL analysis showed that in a minimum of 57% of the shared genes, the gene eQTL and trQTL causal variants are not correlated (Fig. S15).
 These analyses imply that while genes may have variants affecting both transcriptional activity and transcript choice, these traits are usually controlled by different genetic elements.
 Importantly, the transcript differences driven by EUR trQTLs involve splicing changes only in a minority of cases, with 15% of the transcripts differing in exon skipping and as much as 48% and 43% varying in 5’ and 3’ ends, respectively (note that one trQTL gene can belong to several categories; Fig 2b).
-This implies that predicting the cellular effects of these variants that rarely change protein structure will be challenging, and variability in post-transcriptional regulation acting on UTRs becomes very relevant.
+This implies that predicting the cellular effects of these variants that rarely change protein structure will be challenging, but likely highly relevant for post-transcriptional regulation.
 Altogether, these results demonstrate substantial regulatory complexity within individual genes, as well as ubiquitous regulatory variation in the genome with the majority of the genes in our sample – 8,329 out of 13,970 analyzed genes – having QTLs either for exon or gene expression level or for transcript ratio.